rishilss99/Genetic-Algorithms/README.md

 # Genetic Algorithm implementations in Python
 Implementation of Genetic algorithms for applications:
 - Optimizing continuous functions
-- Feature selection for Machine learning algorithms
+- Feature selection for Machine learning problems
 - Hypertuning Machine learning algorithms
 ## Optimizing the Eggholder function
 The Eggholder function is given by: